Updated: Jan 5

-This is a series of 3 short articles, throughout those we explain the application tracking system, adding value vs nepotism, why do people respond and help when you are junior and are looking for job placement.
+This is a series of 3 short articles, throughout those we explain the application tracking system, adding value vs nepotism, why do people respond and help when you are a junior and are looking for job placement.

 This material will be relevant to early-stage professionals and hiring managers.
-For experienced professionals - a separate article will be released later in 2020.

 One of my recent conversations with an ambitious young lady revolved around job ATS (application tracking system).
 Like many other things in our lives, ATS could be seen as a blessing and a curse.